-St. Joseph's Catholic Church, located at 37 Garden Road Catholic Cathedral of Immaculate Conception between Caine and Robinson Roads, St. John's Cathedral is an Anglican Church located on Garden Road, Jewish Synagogue and Community Centre on Robinson Road, Union Church at 22a Kennedy Road is an interdenominational church.
+There are many places of worship in the area.
+St. Joseph's Catholic Church is located at 37 Garden Road.
+Catholic Cathedral of Immaculate Conception is located at 16 Caine Road.
+St. John's Cathedral is an Anglican Church located at 4-8 Garden Road.
+The Jewish Ohel Leah Synagogue is at 70 Robinson Road and the Union Church at 22A Kennedy Road is an interdenominational church.

 Supermarkets, grocery stores and shopping

-There are Wellcome and Park'n'shop basic supermarkets in Robinson Road close to the escalator and also the more up-market Marketplace by Jason - Wellcome located on May Road, Fusion by Park'n'Shop on Macdonnell Road in Coda Plaza, or you can take a short bus ride into Central and shop at delicatessens like Oliver's in Princes Building or Citysuper, located in the shopping mall of International Finance Centre.
+There are Wellcome and Park'n'shop basic supermarkets on Robinson Road close to the escalator and also the more up-market Marketplace by Jason - Wellcome located on May Road, Fusion by Park'n'Shop on Macdonnell Road in Coda Plaza.
+You can also take a short bus ride into Central and shop at delicatessens like Oliver's in Princes Building or Citysuper, located in the shopping mall of International Finance Centre.
 All supermarkets can provide a home delivery/online ordering service.